-Volunteers are needed to prepare and serve *breakfast (6AM-8AM) and lunch (10AM-1PM).
-For dinner service, please see below.
+Volunteers help prepare and serve breakfast (6AM-8AM) and lunch (10AM-1:30PM).
+For dinner service, please see “Provide a Meal” below.
 Due to Massachusetts State Law, no one under the age of 16 is allowed in the kitchen.

 Provide a Meal

-One of the most rewarding ways to volunteer is to make a meal for the residents in the Men’s New Life Rehabilitation Program at the main facility 10 Mill St. or the Emergency Men’s Shelter at 148 Taylor St. This is a tremendous help to the Rescue Mission and provides respite for the SRM Food Service kitchen crew.
+One of the most rewarding ways to volunteer is to make a meal for the Residents in the Men’s New Life Rehabilitation Program at the main facility 10 Mill St. or the Emergency Men’s Shelter at 148 Taylor St. This is a tremendous help to the Rescue Mission and provides respite for the SRM Food Service Staff.